global-asp/asp-source/en/0249_tortoise-and-rabbits-journey-to-the-bats-party.md

 ##
 The bats brought tea for them and tortoise asked who should take the tea?
-The bats replied “it is for all of you”.
+The bats replied "it is for all of you".

 ##
 Tortoise thanked the bats and he started taking